sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 if ((lag2_rsi > 90 and lag1_rsi > 90 and cur_rsi > 90)):
 # SHORT TRADE EXIT LOGIC PLACED HERE
 ```
+Have an idea?
+Build it, Test it, Validate it.
 ## 4. Adding more Bars and Indicators

 ## 5. Backtesting Overview